Guided tours & groups

 Book a private tour.
 Designmuseum Danmark is a wonderful place to visit for both young and old.
 Get close to the museum, exhibits and collections with our tours for private groups.
 With a tour, you will get even more out of your visit.
 Tours are for groups of up to 30.

-The tours last a standard 50 minutes and can take place during the museum’s usual opening hours, or outside those hours for an extra fee.
+The tours last a standard 50 minutes.
 Get in touch and we can discuss something that suits your needs.
 See our theme tours below.

 The Danish Chair